shabaan-qureshi/order_processor/README.md

 # Order Processing API

 This backend system manages and processes orders for an e-commerce platform.
-It provides RESTful APIs for order creation, status checking, and key metrics reporting (total orders, processing time, and order counts by status)
+It provides RESTful APIs for order creation, status checking, and key metrics reporting (total orders, average processing time, and order counts by status)

 ## Setup and Running the Application